scotow/burgoking/README.md

 #### Library

-Thelibrary provides two ways to generate codes.
+The library provides two ways to generate codes.
 A single code can be generating or an auto refreshing pool can be used.

 ##### Generating a single code